Tax rules for cashless exercise of nonqualified stock options.

 - Exercising the option.
 This step generally requires you to report ordinary compensation income.
 If you’re an employee, a withholding requirement applies as well.
 The income (and withholding, if any) will be reported to you on Form W-2 (if you’re an employee) or Form 1099-MISC (if you’re not).
 For details see Exercising Nonqualified Stock Options.

 - Selling the stock.
 This step requires you to report capital gain or loss (which in this case is obviously short-term).
 You’ll receive Form 1099-B telling you the amount of the proceeds (not the amount of gain or loss) from the sale.
-For details see Sale of Nonqualified Option Stock.
+For details see Sale of Stock from Nonqualified Options.

 Frequently asked questions